DafneM/goledger-challenge-web/README.md

 ## Complete the challenge

 To complete the challenge, you must send us the link to your forked repository with the code of your application.
 Please, provide instructions to execute the code.

+## Execute
+In the project directory, you can run:

+`yarn start`

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.